 Ethan Couch, a now-man dubbed the “affluenza teen” when a Texas judge gave him probation and rehabilitation after killing four people and injuring numerous others during a deadly 2013 DUI crash, is scheduled for release from jail in less than two weeks.
 Yet, a seemingly unlikely person to reach out to Couch has forgiven him and says Couch is a changed person.

 Tim Williams, whose best friend Brian Jennings was one of the four people killed by Couch in 2013 during a DUI crash in Burleson, Texas, said he forgave Couch (pictured left) before he began visiting him in jail, according to the Dallas Morning News.
-Apparently, Williams started visiting Couch in jail shortly after his 2016 arrest after the convict was caught hiding out in Mexico.
+Williams started visiting Couch in jail shortly after his 2016 arrest after the convict was caught hiding out in Mexico.
 Williams said that although he’ll never forget the way his friend was taken from him, he doesn’t want to hang onto “unforgiveness.”

 “I didn’t want unforgiveness hanging on me like a set of heavy chains,” Williams told Dallas Morning News.